The 16 Best Makeup Brush Cleaners, According to Beauty Experts

 Best budget makeup brush cleaner: e.l.f.
 Solid Brush and Sponge Cleanser

 Proof positive that you don’t have to spend a fortune to get a great product.
 Available at your local drugstore for the price of a latte, this e.l.f. solid makeup brush cleaner is adored by everybody from drugstore devotees in search of a bargain to professional makeup artists who can afford cleaners ten times the price.
 It includes detoxifying charcoal to help cut through residue and minimize breakouts.
 Bonus: It comes in a travel-friendly case, so it’s great if you’re always on the go.
-Do you love a good bargain?
-Dermatologists swear by these drugstore beauty products.

 Best antimicrobial makeup brush cleaner: Cinema Secrets Makeup Brush Cleaner Kit